 In particular, the Foundation focuses on helping low-income older adults to age in their communities with independence and dignity.
 Other funding goals for the Foundation include preparing the workforce for 21st century jobs, providing high-quality education for children, increasing the independence and integration of people with disabilities, ensuring that people’s basic needs are met, and supporting military members and their families.
 Click here for a more detailed description of each Foundation area of giving.

 In addition to responding to hundreds of nonprofit grant requests each year, the Foundation also engages in proactive grantmaking that strategically focuses on supporting best practices and promoting change through collaboration and collective impact.

-The only buildings owned or operated by the Foundation, and displaying the names of Harry and Jeanette Weinberg, are the Foundation’s offices in Owings Mills, Maryland and Honolulu, Hawaii.
+The only building owned or operated by the Foundation, and displaying the names of Harry and Jeanette Weinberg, is the Foundation’s office in Owings Mills, Maryland.
 All other buildings named for Harry and Jeanette Weinberg – wherever located in the world — are owned and operated by either the recipient organizations that received a Foundation grant or by other third-parties not affiliated with The Harry and Jeanette Weinberg Foundation.